For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Plan your meals before going to the supermarket

 When it comes to saving money at the supermarket, shopping lists are key.
-Making a weekly meal plan before food shopping will help you cut the cost of your food shop.
+Making a weekly meal plan before food shopping will help you cut costs.

 You'll be able to stay focused on the foods you really need at the shop.
 Plus, it will be easier to keep track of what you're spending each week.

-It also prevents you from filling your kitchen cupboards with three of the same of everything because you'll know what you do and don't need.
+It also prevents you from filling your kitchen cupboards with three of the same thing because you'll know what you do and don't need.

 6. Scan your receipts to get vouchers